Is Propane A Liquid Or Gas

 Increasing the pressure on propane forces the molecules into a smaller volume, bringing them close enough for Van der Waals forces to take effect.
 As these forces increase, the molecules begin to clump together, transitioning the propane from a gaseous to a liquid state.

 Similarly, decreasing the temperature reduces the kinetic energy of the propane molecules.
-At lower temperatures, the molecules move more slowly, allowing the intermolecular forces to overcome their motion and draw them closer together.
+So at lower temperatures, the molecules move more slowly, allowing the intermolecular forces to overcome their motion and draw them closer together.
 When the temperature drops to its boiling point (-42°C or -44°F), propane undergoes a phase change and becomes a liquid at atmospheric pressure.

 Storage and Transportation